junxit/us-congress-bills-115/metadata.md

 - 2018-08-23 — Senate amendment agreed to: Amendment SA 4008 agreed to in Senate by Unanimous Consent.
 - 2018-08-23 — Senate amendment proposed (on the floor): Amendment SA 4008 proposed by Senator McConnell for Senator Kennedy.(consideration: CR S5938-5939; text: CR S5938-5939)
 - 2018-08-23 — Senate amendment submitted
+- 2018-08-27 — Message on Senate action sent to the House.
+- 2018-08-28 — Received in the House.
+- 2018-08-28 — Referred to the House Committee on the Judiciary.